-- A) First give a short basic answer to the question like "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc. - B) Then give an explanation that evolves from fundamental physics principles or definitions.
+- A) First give a short basic answer to the question like "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc. - B) Then give an explanation Using Fundamental Principles or Definitions.
+(UFPD)

 In answering a question, start from fundamental principles or definitions and then make a logical argument to complete the explanation.
 Sometimes a question can be answered by using a proof by contradiction.